kyma-project/control-plane/components/provisioner/README.md

 $ docker run --rm -p 5432:5432 -e POSTGRES_PASSWORD=password postgres
 ```

-Afterwards the database has to be created and migrations have to be run.
+Afterwards, the database must be created, and migrations must be run.

 Runtime Provisioner also needs a kubeconfig for a garden and auth data for Director.